A Class of Dimension-free Metrics for the Convergence of Empirical Measures: Examples of Classes of Functions Satisfying Assumption

+\subsection{Flow-induced Function Spaces\footnote{It is a class of function mimicking the limiting behavior of residual neural networks.
+And the name ``flow-induced function class'' would be more appropriate as the terminology ``space'' implies linearity, which we currently are not able to prove.
+Nevertheless, we keep the title as it is, following the terminology introduced in \cite{weinan2019barron}.}}

 Flow-induced function spaces introduced in \cite{weinan2019barron} can serve as a continuum analog as the residual neural networks (ResNet,~\cite{he2016deep}).
-Our definition here is slightly different from the original definition in \cite{weinan2019barron} but shares the same spirit.
-Given an integer $D \ge d+1$, let $\rho = \{\rho_\tau\}_{0\le \tau\le 1}$ be a class of vector signed measure from $\mathbb{S}^{D-1} = \{\omega \in \bR^D,\|\omega\| = 1\}$ to $\bR^D$ such that the following ordinary differential equation (ODE)
+Our definition here is slightly different from the original definition in \cite{weinan2019barron}.
+Such an alteration will enable us to bound the Rademacher complexity by